Irma La Douce (musical): Productions

-The musical premiered at the Théâtre Gramont in Paris on November 12, 1956, where it ran for four years.
-It was produced in the West End at the Lyric Theatre, opening on July 17, 1958, running for 1,512 performances, for three years.
+The musical premiered at the Théâtre Gramont in Paris on 12 November 1956, where it ran for four years.
+It was produced in the West End at the Lyric Theatre, opening on 17 July 1958, running for 1,512 performances, for three years.
 The West End production was directed by Peter Brook with choreography by John Heawood, and starred Keith Michell as Nestor, a student, Elizabeth Seal as Irma, and Clive Revill as the barman/narrator.

-Irma La Douce opened on Broadway at the Plymouth Theatre (now the Gerald Schoenfeld Theatre) on September 29, 1960, moved to the Alvin Theatre on October 30, 1961, and closed on December 31, 1961, after 524 performances.
+Irma La Douce opened on Broadway at the Plymouth Theatre (later the Gerald Schoenfeld Theatre) on 29 September 1960, moved to the Alvin Theatre on 30 October 1961, and closed on 31 December 1961, after 524 performances.
 The production was directed by Peter Brook with choreography by Onna White.
 Repeating their roles from the London production were Michell, Seal, and Revill.
 Stuart Damon and Fred Gwynne also were featured.

-A Mexican version was produced in 1962, starring Mexican cinema superstar Silvia Pinal and actor Julio Alemán.
-The production was shown in the Teatro de los Insurgentes of Mexico City.

 The story was adapted for a non-musical film of the same title in 1963, directed by Billy Wilder starring Jack Lemmon and Shirley MacLaine.

-San Francisco's 42nd Street Moon presented a staged concert from September 25 to October 12, 2008.
-Alison Ewing starred as Irma with Kyle Payne in the dual role of Nestor-Le-Fripé/Oscar and Bill Fahrner as Bob-Le-Hotu, the narrator.
-Greg MacKellan directed, and Linda Posner choreographed.